rse/tokenizr/README.md

 - [moo](https://github.com/no-context/moo):
   A very powerful tokenizer/lexer.
-It provides nearly the same functionality than Tokenizr.
+It provides nearly the same functionality as Tokenizr.
 In addition, it compiles all regular expressions into a single one and hence is one of the fastest tokenizers/lexers.

 - [flex-js](https://github.com/sormy/flex-js)
   A medium powerful tokenizer/lexer.
-It provides nearly the same functionality than Tokenizr.
+It provides nearly the same functionality as Tokenizr.

 - [lex](https://github.com/aaditmshah/lexer):
   A tokenizer/lexer, modeled after the popular C solution Flex.
-This small library is similar in spirit, but not as flexible as it does not provide state supports.
+This small library is similar in spirit, but not as flexible as it does not provide state support.

 License
 -------